People of the WAY & Jesus

 • In Acts 24:14, Paul describes his earlier life:

-• Over time, “THE WAY” became one of the names by which the early Jesus movement was known.
+• Over time, “THE WAY” became one of the names of the early Jesus movement was known.

 2. * Jews With Christian Roots *